Think Fast (1989 game show): Season 1

-Season two
+Season 2

 This time, the team took turns for each match, and the team had 60 seconds to find all seven matches.
 The first four matches the team split $200; the other three matches awarded prizes, with the grand prize being awarded for all seven matches.
 The unpaired locker contained the "Red Herring", which was simply a character with no match.
 At some point during the run (after any of the first six matches), the Red Herring's locker was opened.
 At that point, the contestant had to "yank on the Herring Handle", a cord suspended in the center of the room; the team did not get credit for a match, but they were then able to continue to the next character.
 When this handle was pulled, a bucket of red plastic fish toys was dropped on the character while his/her door was being locked.
 The unlocked lockers had lights on (located on the buttons).

 Studios

 The series was, like all of Nickelodeon's early game shows, taped at WHYY-TV in Philadelphia, Pennsylvania, for its first season.
-The show relocated to the soon-to-be-opened Universal Studios Florida in Orlando for Season Two, where the set received a makeover.
+The show relocated to the soon-to-be-opened Universal Studios Florida in Orlando for season 1, where the set received a makeover.
 The Orlando episodes of the show were taped in January 1990, 5 months before Nickelodeon Studios, as well as the rest of Universal Studios Florida, officially opened, and was the second Nickelodeon game show to tape there (Super Sloppy Double Dare was the first).

-As with virtually every Nickelodeon game show produced from 1986 to 1996, the set was designed by Byron Taylor.